pizzapanther/prose/README.md

 ## Features

+### Task Runner

+Prose includes [Poe the Poet](https://github.com/nat-n/poethepoet) by default.
+Poe the Poet lets you create shortcuts to common tasks such as shell scripts and Python functions.
+The usage and API functions the same as documented except for the addition of the `poe` shortcut.

+`prose run poe [options] task [task_args]`

+can also be run as

+`prose poe [options] task [task_args]`

 ### Hardcoded Environmental Variables

 Inject environmental variables into the `run` and `shell` commands by hard coding them into you `pyproject.toml` file.